Unpredictable Changes: Navigating Symptoms With Uncertainty In Mind Health

 Social Worker/CounsellorProvides counselling and helps navigate resources.Typically covered by most insurance.

-Remember that seeking help does not mean you’re weak or lack willpower; instead, it demonstrates strength in acknowledging your need for support.
+Remember that seeking help does not mean you’re weak or lack willpower; instead, it demonstrates in acknowledging your need for support.

 Dealing with unpredictable changes in mind health is no small feat – allow yourself grace during this journey.